Guide to Subletting: What it is & What You Need to Know

 - Renting out a room could increase your contents insurance premium

 - The landlord’s responsibility of maintaining the building, passes to you.
-You can pass the responsibility back the landlord themselves, but if they don’t uphold their responsibility, you are liable
+You can pass the responsibility back to the landlord themselves, but if they don’t uphold their responsibility, you may still have responsibilities to your subtenant

 - You will have to pay for the upkeep of a building you don’t own